openstack/security-doc/security-guide/source/dashboard/checklist.rst

 CSRF (Cross-site request forgery) is an attack which forces an end user to execute unauthorized commands on a web application in which he/she is currently authenticated.
-A successful CSRF exploit can compromise end user data and operations in case of normal user.
+A successful CSRF exploit can compromise end user data and operations.
 If the targeted end user has admin privileges, this can compromise the entire web application.

 **Pass:** If value of parameter ``CSRF_COOKIE_SECURE`` in ``/etc/openstack-dashboard/local_settings.py`` is set to ``True``.